POLICY GA MEDIA RELATIONS

 14. Do not ask a reporter to see or hear his or her story before it is published.

 16. Do not give reporters college documents.
-These must be requested through the Public Information compliance officer, the Associate Dean of Marketing and Recruitment, ext.
-2210, 2211.
+These must be requested through the Public Information compliance officer, the Executive Director of Marketing and Communications, ext.
+2210 or 2211.

 17. Never release home phone numbers, fax numbers, e-mail addresses or street addresses for employees.